FurrerW/blackjack_game/README.md

 # blackjack_game
  Simple game of Blackjack.

-I will eventually come back to this when learning Flask so that I can make a front-end for it.
+ ## TO DO/IDEA LIST:
+ - Better implement the `calculate_hand_value` as it is called a handful of times.
+ - Add a line break after the hit prompt.
+ - Add a delay after "Thanks for playing" when exiting the game and clearing the window.
+ - Display cards in the User's and Dealer's hands.
+Use ASCII characters?
+ - Create a front-end and website for play by learning Flask.